rgyoung6/DBTCShiny/README.md

 taxon_assign() - Using BLAST results to construct a table with taxonomic assignments for each unique sequence.

 ### Input
-This function requires a BLAST output file and an associated fasta file.
+This function requires a BLAST output file and an associated [Fasta](https://en.wikipedia.org/wiki/FASTA_format) file.
 In addition, if present an ASV file will also be used to combine the taxonomic results when present.
 The BLAST results are reduced to a single result for each read.

 ### Arguments
-- <strong>fileLoc -</strong> The location of a file in a directory where all of the paired fasta and BLAST (and potentially ASV) files are located.
+- <strong>fileLoc -</strong> The location of a file in a directory where all of the paired [Fasta](https://en.wikipedia.org/wiki/FASTA_format) and BLAST (and potentially ASV) files are located.
 - <strong>taxaDBLoc -</strong> The location of the NCBI taxonomic data base (accessionTaxa.sql, see the main DBTCShiny page for details).
-The local path for the directory containing all of the fasta files wishing to be BLASTed.
+The local path for the directory containing all of the [Fasta](https://en.wikipedia.org/wiki/FASTA_format) files wishing to be BLASTed.
 - <strong>numCores -</strong> The number of cores used to run the function (default = 1, Windows systems can only use a single core).
 - <strong>coverage -</strong> The percent coverage used for taxonomic assignment for the above threshold results (Default coverage = 95).
 - <strong>ident -</strong> The percent identity used for the taxonomic assignment for above threshold results (Default ident = 95).